d3vilguard/mesa-minimal-git-script/README.md

  - It's a fairly simple script.
 It will make a directory under your home folder - **`mesa-minimal-git`**.

-  - Since compiling all of this can take its time, the first lines take care of sudo not timing out.
-   *Yeah, I know it is not done in the most elegant way.*

-  - Has a simple line to stop the script if a build fails.

  - The script will pull from AUR what is needed for mesa-minimal-git to compile.
 It will start building in the correct build order.
    - Tests after compilation of llvm-minimal-git and lib32-llvm-minimal-git will get skipped to save time.